xuanhao44/Self-Stabilization/note_2_1.md

 ### asynchronous round 异步轮

 In order to evaluate and compare different asynchronous algorithms, it is convenient to use the number of *asynchronous rounds* to measure the time complexity of a particular execution.
-The first *asynchronous round* (or *round*) in an execution $E$ is the **shortest prefix** $E’$ of E **such that each processor executes at least one step in $E’$**.
-Let $E’’$ be the suffix of $E$ that follows $E’$, $E = E’E’’$.
-The second round of $E$ is the first round of $E’’$, and so on.
+The first *asynchronous round* (or *round*) in an execution $E$ is the **shortest prefix** $E'$ of E **such that each processor executes at least one step in $E'$**.
+Let $E''$ be the suffix of $E$ that follows $E'$, $E = E'E''$.
+The second round of $E$ is the first round of $E''$, and so on.
 The number of rounds in the execution of an algorithm is used to measure the time complexity of the algorithm.

 The definition of an asynchronous round nullifies the speed differences of the processors by stretching the round to be long enough to include a step (including a communication operation) of the slowest processor in this execution segment.
 Thus, information can be transferred through the slowest processor even if that processor resides in a node that can separate the communication graph.